StackExchange/dnscontrol/documentation/styleguide-doc.md

 * `name`: The name of the function/constant in the document.
 This should match the filename (aside from the `.md` suffix).
 * `parameters`: These are the names of the parameters that the function accepts. `modifiers...` indicates that a variable number of modifiers can be added.
 * `parameter_types`: The typescript type for each parameter.
 This is used when generating `types-dnscontrol.d.ts`
+* `provider`: If a feature is only available for one provider

 ## Documentation previews